-Prior to any attempt to write data to the 25LC512, the write enable latch must be set by issuing the WREN instruction (Figure 2-4).
-This is done by setting \overline{CS} low and then clocking out the proper instruction into the 25LC512.
-After all eight bits of the instruction are transmitted, the \overline{CS} must be brought high to set the write enable latch.
-If the write operation is initiated immediately after the WREN instruction without \overline{CS} being brought high, the data will not be written to the array because the write enable latch will not have been properly set.
+Prior to any attempt to write data to the 25AA1024, the write enable latch must be set by issuing the WREN instruction (Figure 2-4).
+This is done by setting $\overline{\text{CS}}$ low and then clocking out the proper instruction into the 25AA1024.
+After all eight bits of the instruction are transmitted, the $\overline{\text{CS}}$ must be brought high to set the write enable latch.
+If the write operation is initiated immediately after the WREN instruction without $\overline{\text{CS}}$ being brought high, the data will not be written to the array because the write enable latch will not have been properly set.

-A write sequence includes an automatic, self timed erase cycle.
-It is not required to erase any portion of the memory prior to issuing a WRITE instruction.
+A write sequence includes an automatic, self-timed erase cycle.
+It is not required to erase any portion of the memory prior to issuing a Write command.

-Once the write enable latch is set, the user may proceed by setting the \overline{CS} low, issuing a WRITE instruction, followed by the 16-bit address, and then the data to be written.
-Up to 128 bytes of data can be sent to the device before a write cycle is necessary.
+Once the write enable latch is set, the user may proceed by setting the $\overline{\text{CS}}$ low, issuing a WRITE instruction, followed by the 24-bit address, with seven MSBs of the address being "don't care" bits, and then the data to be written.
+Up to 256 bytes of data can be sent to the device before a write cycle is necessary.
 The only restriction is that all of the bytes must reside in the same page.

-- Note: When doing a write of less than 128 bytes the data in the rest of the page is refreshed along with the data bytes being written.
-This will force the entire page to endure a write cycle, for this reason endurance is specified per page. - Page write operations are limited to Note: writing bytes within a single physical page, regardless of the number of bytes actually being written.
+Note: When doing a write of less than 256 bytes the data in the rest of the page is refreshed along with the data bytes being written.
+This will force the entire page to endure a write cycle, for this reason endurance is specified per page.

+Page write operations are limited to writing bytes within a single physical page, regardless of the number of bytes actually being written.
 Physical page boundaries start at addresses that are integer multiples of the page buffer size (or 'page size'), and end at addresses that are integer multiples of page size - 1.
 If a Page Write command attempts to write across a physical page boundary, the result is that the data wraps around to the beginning of the current page (overwriting data previously stored there), instead of being written to the next page as might be expected.
-It is, therefore, necessary for the application software to prevent page write operations that would attempt to cross a page boundary.
+It is therefore necessary for the application software to prevent page write operations that would attempt to cross a